 Special Note: All communication doctoral students must register for the required communication research colloquium (COM 5920) during every semester of full-time coursework.

-For specific course requirements, visit the Web site at http://comm.cci.fsu.edu or contact the school.
+For specific course requirements, visit the School website at https://comm.cci.fsu.edu/ or contact the School.

 Beginning with a common set of foundational courses, students will encounter a range of philosophical, theoretical, and methodological approaches to communication scholarship.
 A major goal of the program is for students to gain knowledge of and an appreciation for the complexities and interdependencies within communication inquiry.
 To that end, students will gain a theoretical grounding in the broad communication discipline and then will pursue more advanced study through doctoral-level seminars, directed independent studies, and supervised research experiences.
 Students will be actively mentored to present the results of their work at regional and national conferences, culminating in publication in refereed outlets.
 Additionally, most students will have the opportunity to develop teaching and classroom management skills through our funded assistantship program.